How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 Key Takeaways

-- •Southern Utah's caliche soil layers can sit 12-18 inches below grade, requiring adjustments to your footing depth and sometimes a concrete saw to cut through
+- •Southern Utah's caliche soil layers can sit 12-18 inches below grade, requiring adjustments to your footing depth

 Understanding Retaining Wall Types